mshagirov/pythonlab/_01-introduction/03_strings.md

 > [Formatted string literals](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals){:target="_blank"}

-F-strings allows you to include and format the value of Python expression into a string.
+F-strings allow you to include and format the value of Python expression into strings.
 To define a formatted string, use `f` or `F` prefix and insert the expression in curly braces `{expression}` when writing a string.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
-print(f"Length is {len("Hello")} characters.")
+print(f"'Hello' is {len("Hello")} characters long.")
 </script></pre></div>

 ### Debug a Syntax Error

 Oh no!
-I broke the Python grammar rule.
+I broke Python syntax.
 Fix the following code so that it prints two lines.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>